StochasticEagle/Electronics-StepperTestBox/README.md

 ### About

 This test box allows one to control and test stepper motors in or out of a system, and to test system mechanics without having control boards installed or complete systems.
+The built-in LED on pin13 is used as a heartbeat LED, flashing with a blink rate of 1 Hz.
+No serial data is sent over usb, and the USB connection is not used in the device.

 ### Parts